Coreoz/HTTP-Gateway/README.md

 TODO
 ----
-- [ ] Review documentation
-- [ ] Document the config module and how route path are used by default for upstream and downstream path <= reference this documentation in the router documentation
 - [ ] Provide documentation about logging and good practices
-- [ ] See how to use configuration to provide headers to copy
 - [ ] Implement both key and basic auth for clients and services
 - [ ] upgrade play and java versions
 - [ ] provide a way to easily validate downstream request body